Animae-Magnae-Prodigus/blog/_posts/science-fiction/2025-07-15-John-Wiswell-Someone-You-Can-Build-a-Nest-in.md

 # World and Others: 3/9.
 This magical, medieval world created by John Wiswell was neither interesting nor logically sustained by any intricate internal rules.
-It served merely as a platform for a romantic story.
+It served merely as a platform for the romance.